awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 ### Create tests

 Every example should be covered by an integration test.
-Each integration test must run the example and verify it ran correctly.
+Each integration test must run the example and verify that it ran correctly.

 ## Configure Visual Studio Code (VS Code)